wernerdegroot/applicatives/README.md

 };
 ```

 There is a more convenient and elegant way to combine these four generators into a generator for `PokemonCard` objects.

-If we write a method to combine two random generator functions, the Applicatives library will reward us with a bunch of overloads that combine three or more of those:
+If we write a `@Covariant`-annotated method to combine two random generator functions, this library will reward us with a bunch of overloads that combine three or more of those:

 ```java
 public class RandomGeneratorFunctions implements RandomGeneratorFunctionsOverloads {